AvolitesLtd/TitanManual/docs/synergy/operating-synergy.md

 The basic operation of the Layout Editor is described in [Fixture Order and Fixture Layout in Groups](../controlling-fixtures/fixture-groups.md#fixture-order-and-fixture-layout-in-groups).

-The layout editor has some additional functions in the \[Media Options\] context menu which are useful when setting up fixture layouts for use with media content.
+The layout editor has some additional functions in the <Keys.SoftKey>Media Options</Keys.SoftKey>
+context menu which are useful when setting up fixture layouts for use with media content.